Face coverings (non-medical masks)

 Who needs to wear a face covering?

-Effective August 17, Strathcona County will require people wear face coverings in public spaces and vehicles for hire if Alberta Health Services reports 25 active COVID-19 cases in the municipality.
+Strathcona County requires people wear face coverings in public spaces and vehicles for hire, effective October 5 when Alberta Health Services reported 27 active COVID-19 cases in the municipality.

 Exceptions to the bylaw include: